Licensed Marriage and Family Therapist, Founder

 Pre-doctoral candidate in clinical psychology at California Southern University.

 Master's degree in Marriage and Family Therapy from Chapman University

 Bachelor of Arts degree in Psychology at the University of Hawaii.

-I am trained in Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Schema Therapy, Brief Solution-Oriented Therapy, Grief Counseling, Positive Psychology, Dream work, and Family Systems.
+Tami is trained in Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Schema Therapy, Brief Solution-Oriented Therapy, Grief Counseling, Positive Psychology, Dream-work, and Family Systems.